hsd31196/harshdesai.github.io/_pages/about.md

 ---

 Hi!
-I am Harsh Desai.

-I am M.Tech graduate student from DA-IICT.
+I am M.Tech graduate student from DA-IICT with Specialization in Machine Intelligence.
 My Research interests lies in the field of Natural Language Processing and Artificial Intelligence.

-I have completed my Bachelor of Engineering in Computer Engineering from Savitribai Phule Pune University.
+I have completed my Bachelor of Engineering in Computer Engineering from Savitribai Phule Pune University and qualified GATE Entrance Exam with 97.76 percentile.